rlfeng/GA-capstone/README.md

 ## Topic Modeling
 ### Latent Dirichlet Allocation (LDA)
-Dataset: Samsung, Huawei and Apple's 2500 tweets respectively
-Model: sklearn’s LDA
-Performance metric: Perplexity (degree of uncertainty, lower value is better)
+Model: sklearn’s LatentDirichletAllocation (LDA) – most popular for unsupervised analysis of text Performance metric: Perplexity (lower value is better), Likelihood (less negative value is better)
-Preprocessing: Cleaning and CountVectorizer (compared with TFID vectorizer) Optimised parameters (through gridsearch): Number of topics and learning decay
+Preprocessing: Cleaning and CountVectorizer (compared with TFID vectorizer) Optimised parameters (through gridsearch): Number of topics and learning decay Human interpretation of topics may require domain expertise

-Limitation: Insufficient amount of data (~400 negative Samsung tweets)
+Advantages:
+- Proven model on traditional documents (news and academic papers)
+- Well maintained model
+Disadvantages:
+- Not suitable for short text as LDA assumes that a text is a mixture of topics

 ### Gibbs Sampling Dirichlet Mixture Model (GSDMM)
-LDA’s assumption that a text is a mixture of topics is not true for Tweets GSDMM should perform better on Short Text Topic Modeling (STTM) task as it assumes 1 topic ↔️1 document
-Limitation: Lack of comparable performance metrics as GSDMM is less used model
-Comparison: GSDMM has a more balanced document-topic split
+Advantages:
+- Modification from LDA that assumes 1 topic ↔️1 document
+Disadvantages:
+- Less used model, lacking performance metrics
+- Loses flexibility to capture multiple topics in one document
+- Overfitting

+### Biterm Topic Modeling (BTM)
+Advantages:
+- Use aggregated document (entire corpus) to address sparsity issue in short text
+- Incorporate context by using word-pair co-occurrence patterns (biterm)
+Disadvantages:
+- Less used model, uses coherence score as performance metrics

+### Limitation in comparison
+- Lack of common performance metrics for comparison.
+Most literature compare the models by editing source codes to include their desired metrics.
+So far, no paper has compared the performance of LDA, GSDMM and BTM on Tweets using python.
+A few good papers compared different short text topic modeling models using java.
+This can be part of future work.

 ## Samsung stock price prediction based on YouTube sentiments
 Dataset: 40 days of Samsung Electronics stock price listed on Frankfurt Exchange & 40 days of comments collected on Samsung S20 Ultra YouTube video (about 40 data points for test and train)